Episode #30 of the Charged podcast

 In addition to her work in neurosurgery, Dr. Duhaime also conducts research related to humans and our environment.
 In 2015, she was awarded a fellowship at Radcliffe Institute for Advanced Study at Harvard University, where she studied potential relationships between brain reward biology and behavior relevant to environmental decline.
 She is working with a team to design a model for a green children’s hospital to further test these relationships within the health care sector.

 Dr. Duhaime graduated from Brown University, majoring in experimental psychology.
 She earned her MD from the University of Pennsylvania, followed by residency in neurosurgery there and a fellowship in pediatric neurosurgery at the Children's Hospital of Philadelphia.
-Before joining the team at Mass General Hospital for Children, she practiced at University of Florida Shands Hospital and Children's Hospital of Philadelphia.
+Before joining the team at Mass General for Children, she practiced at University of Florida Shands Hospital and Children's Hospital of Philadelphia.

 Q: In May, 2019, a report issued by the United Nations stated definitively that human activity is changing the planet at a rate unprecedented in human history.
 However, from any of us, the massive scale of this problem makes finding solutions feel daunting, if not impossible.